 Why Insurance Groups for Vans Differ

-Van insurance groups can vary quite considerably even between models of the same van.
-So you need to understand what insurance band your van falls into so that you know how the grouping will affect the cost of your premiums.
-It’s also worth bearing in mind if you have yet to buy your van so that you can reduce the insurance cost based on the group.
+Van insurance groups can vary quite considerably even between different models of the same van.
+So you need to understand what insurance group your van falls into so that you know how the grouping will affect the cost of your premiums.
+This is especially true if you’ve yet to buy your van as it makes even more sense to know which insurance groups are going to be the most cost effective for you.
+Having the information on the groups beforehand can help you to make a more informed decision on which van to purchase.

 Groups 1 to 5 – Citroen Berlingo, Citroen Nemo, Fiet Doblo, Fiat Florini, Ford Fiesta Van, Peugeot 206 Van, Peugeot 207 Van, Peugeot Bipper, Peugeot Partner, Renault Kangoo, Renault New Trafic, Vauxhall Combo, Vauxhall Corsa Van, Vauxhall Vivaro